magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Time for another call
 ---------------------

-| Time in seconds until the agent receives another call.
+| Time in seconds until the agent can receive another call.